Fire temple: Atash Adaran

 The next highest grade of fire is the Atash Adaran, the "Fire of fires".
 It requires a gathering of hearth fire from representatives of the four professional groups (that reflect feudal estates): from a hearth fire of the asronih (the priesthood), the (r)atheshtarih (soldiers and civil servants), the vastaryoshih (farmers and herdsmen) and the hutokshih (artisans and laborers).
 Eight priests are required to consecrate an Adaran fire and the procedure takes between two and three weeks.

 Atash Behram

-The highest grade of fire is the Atash Behram, "Fire of victory", and its establishment and consecration is the most elaborate of the three.
-It involves the gathering of 16 different "kinds of fire", that is, fires gathered from 16 different sources, including lightning, fire from a cremation pyre, fire from trades where a furnace is operated, and fires from the hearths as is also the case for the Atash Adaran.
-Each of the 16 fires is then subject to a purification ritual before it joins the others.
+The highest grade of fire is the Atash Behram "Fire of victory", and its establishment and consecration is the most elaborate of the three.
+It involves the gathering of sixteen different "kinds of fire", that is, fires gathered from 16 different sources, including lightning, fire from a pyre, fire from trades where a furnace is operated, and fires from the hearths as is also the case for the Atash Adaran.
+Each of the fires is then subject to a purification ritual before it joins the others.
 Thirty-two priests are required for the consecration ceremony, which can take up to a year to complete.